jd28/rollnw/README.md

 ## Building

-libnw uses cmake as it's build system and more specifically CMakePresets.json.
+libnw uses cmake as it's build system and more specifically [CMakePresets.json](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).

 Install [vcpkg](https://github.com/microsoft/vcpkg).
-Note that windows build requires VS Studio 2019 Community Edition, but it doesn't have to.
-All vcpkg packages required will be build automatically.
+Note that windows build requires VS Studio 2019 (Community Edition), but it doesn't have to.
+All vcpkg packages required will be built automatically.

 The example below is building on Linux, but it's virtually the same for all platforms.
 The only difference is the configuration preset.